MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     - The Music page showcases the band's releases to date: their current album, Fossils and their upcoming mini-album, Too Late to Turn Back.

-    - The section on Fossils includes the album art, links to the three main streaming sites on which it's featured and a drop-down menu containing three embedded audio tracks as samples, with basic controls for immediate playback.
+    - The section on Fossils includes the album art, links to the three main streaming sites on which the album is featured and a drop-down menu containing three embedded audio tracks as samples, with basic controls for immediate playback.
 It was intended to include a link to cdbaby.com, where the album was avaialble for purchase and download, but that site has ceased operating.

     - The section on Too Late to Turn Back includes the album art and an embedded YouTube video teaser trailer.

     - This page allows the user immediate access to some of the bands music and direct links to the full album on their preferred streaming service.
 The links open in a new tab and the YouTube video is embedded so that the user is not forced to navigate away from the Ritual Effect website.

-    - The page will be updated as new music is released.
+    - The page will be updated and expanded as new music is released.

     ![Music page screenshot](/assets/images/screenshots/ritualeffect_musicpage_responsive.png "Music page")